-The University is committed to ensuring that students with disabilities are not treated less favourably than other students, and to providing reasonable adjustment to provision where students with disabilities might otherwise be at a substantial disadvantage.
+The University is committed to ensuring that disabled students are not treated less favourably than other students, and to providing reasonable adjustment to provision where disabled students might otherwise be at a substantial disadvantage.
 For a student who has declared a disability on entry to the University, both the Steering Committee and college will have been informed if any special arrangements have to be made.

-A student who thinks that adjustments in teaching, learning facilities or assessment may need to be made should raise the matter with the directors and with their College Advisor.
+A student who thinks that adjustments in teaching, learning facilities or assessment may need to be made should raise the matter with the convenors and with their College Advisor.
 General advice about provision for students with disabilities at Oxford University and how best to ensure that all appropriate bodies are informed, can be found on the University's Disability Advisory Service website at www.admin.ox.ac.uk/eop/disab.

-18. Complaints and appeals
+7.2 Complaints and Appeals